Phillit1/Gateway-Documentation/FW/README.md

 # UFW Masquerading

 Masquerading is what will allow our clients on the internal 10.0.0.0/24 network to communicate with devices on the LAN/WAN.
-We will need to edit two seperate files to achieve this.
+We will need to edit three seperate files to achieve this.

 - Open **/etc/default/ufw** with a text editor.
 - Change **DEFAULT_FORWARD_POLICY** from _DROP_ to _ACCEPT_